 Consumer Credit (Western Australia) Code has the meaning given to it in the Consumer Credit (Western Australia) Act 1996.

 [Section 45 amended by No. 53 of 2004 s.
-38.]
+38; No. 14 of 2010 s.
+57.]

 46. Copy of loan documents

-Where a person signs any contract, or any document purporting to be a contract, relating to any loan that has been negotiated or arranged wholly or in part by a licensee, the licensee shall forthwith supply the person who signed the contract or document with a true copy thereof and obtain from such person an acknowledgment in writing of the receipt of such copy.
+Where before the referral day a person signs any contract, or any document purporting to be a contract, relating to any loan that has been negotiated or arranged wholly or in part by a licensee, the licensee shall forthwith supply the person who signed the contract or document with a true copy thereof and obtain from such person an acknowledgment in writing of the receipt of such copy.

+[Section 46 amended by No. 14 of 2010 s.
+58.]

 Division 2 — Trust accounts

 47. Interpretation